Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: N = 4 time evolution simulations

-As mentioned above, the values of the single-neutrino oscillation parameters did not affect the behavior of the entanglement witnesses.
+all four choices of $\vec{B}(E)$ produced the results in Fig. \ref{fig:classical_probenuresults_Nequals4}.
+For $n_f = 2$, I found the same apparent invariance of results for entanglement entropy and negativity with the single-neutrino oscillation term that I found for $n_f = 3$ by comparing the time-evolution results for $H_{CNO} (n_f = 2)$ as expressed in Eq. \ref{eq:H_collectiveneutrinooscilation_nf2} to results where the $\Delta m^2$ in $H_{CNO} (n_f = 2)$ was replaced with $\delta m^2$ from Tab. \ref{tab:2flavexactsimulationpars} and to results where $\Delta m^2$ was replaced with 0.
+This supports prediction that only the neutrino-neutrino interaction term affects the values of the entanglement witnesses.

 Additionally the results for an initial state of $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ were the same for $n_f = 2$ and $n_f = 3$.
 Hence, the only differences found were based on the initial state, specifically where there are 3 flavors in the initial state.
 The results for the probe-neutrino's entanglement entropy and negativities with each other neutrino are shown in Fig. \ref{fig:classical_probenuresults_Nequals4}.
 Generally, the results for each initial state were distinct, but there were a few highlights.
 First, the probe's entanglement entropy exhibits a similar peak for an initial state of $\ket{\nu_{e} \nu_{e} \nu_{\tau} \nu_{\mu}}$ as for an initial state of $\ket{\nu_{e} \nu_{e} \nu_{e} \nu_{\mu}}$, though at a higher magnitude, reflecting the fact that the maximum magnitude of entanglement entropy is $log_2 (3)$ for $n_f$ = 3 and 1 for $n_f$ = 2.
 The negativities for the $\ket{\nu_{e} \nu_{e} \nu_{\tau} \nu_{\mu}}$ seemed to exhibit the peaks of both the negativities of $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ and the negativities of $\ket{\nu_{e} \nu_{e} \nu_{e} \nu_{\mu}}$.
 Although this result is pretty abstract, it nonetheless suggests a degree of unique behavior from the introduction of a third flavor into an interacting neutrino system.